duckdb/duckdb-web/docs/guides/network_cloud_storage/http_import.md

   - /docs/guides/import/http_import
 ---

 To load a Parquet file over HTTP(S), the [`httpfs` extension]({% link docs/extensions/httpfs/overview.md %}) is required.
-This can be installed use the `INSTALL` SQL command.
+This can be installed using the `INSTALL` SQL command.
 This only needs to be run once.

 ```sql
 INSTALL httpfs;